QuantEcon/python_lecture_sandpit/source/rst/geom_series.rst

-We could have also approximated by removing the second term :math:`rgx_0(T+1)` when :math:`T` is relatively small compared to :math:`1/(rg)` to get :math:`x_0(T+1)` as in the finite stream approximation.
+We could have also approximated by removing the second term :math:`rgx_0(T+1)` when :math:`T` is relatively small compared to :math:`1/(rg)` to get :math:`x_0(T+1)` as in the finite stream approximation

-We will plot the true finite stream present-value and the two approximations, under different values of T, and g and r in python.
+We will plot the true finite stream present-value and the two approximations, under different values of T, and g and r in python

-First we plot the true finite stream present-value after computing it below.
+First we plot the true finite stream present-value after computing it below

 .. code:: ipython3